Otto Rank

 Otto Rank (/rɑːŋk/; /de-AT/; né Rosenfeld; 22 April 1884 – 31 October 1939) was an Austrian psychoanalyst, writer, and philosopher.
 Born in Vienna, he became one of Sigmund Freud's closest collaborators, served as secretary of the Vienna Psychoanalytic Society, and edited leading psychoanalytic journals while publishing studies of myth and creativity.
-His book The Trauma of Birth (1924) proposed that the anxiety of birth precedes the Oedipus complex, coined the term "pre-Oedipal," and triggered a decisive break with Freud's developmental theory.
-Rank established psychotherapy practices in Paris and New York, where he promoted relationship-based treatment that emphasized emotional presence in the analytic encounter.
-He influenced existential and humanistic therapy, social work, and action learning, and his ideas on creativity and the double continue to inform psychological and cultural criticism.
+His book The Trauma of Birth (1924) proposed that the anxiety of separation at birth precedes the Oedipus complex, coined the term "pre-Oedipal," and triggered a decisive break with Freud's father-centered developmental theory.
+Rank established psychotherapy practices in Paris and New York, where he promoted a relationship-based way of being that called for the therapist to show authenticity, empathy and unconditional respect for the client.
+He influenced existential, interpersonal and humanistic therapy, social work, and action learning, and his ideas on creativity and the double continue to inform psychological and cultural criticism to the present.

 Early life and Freud's circle

-Rank was born Otto Rosenfeld in 1884 to a Jewish artisan family in Vienna.
-He impressed Freud in 1905 with a study of the Lohengrin legend, which led to Rank's appointment as secretary of the Vienna Psychoanalytic Society and the movement's first salaried post.
-Encouraged by Freud, Rank completed gymnasium later in life, earned a doctorate in literature from the University of Vienna in 1912, and published his thesis on the Lohengrin saga as the first Freudian dissertation issued as a book.
-He joined Freud's confidential "committee" to defend psychoanalysis, served as managing director of the movement's publishing house, and helped edit Internationale Zeitschrift für Psychoanalyse and Imago.
-Rank extended psychoanalytic interpretation to legend, myth, and art, culminating in works such as The Myth of the Birth of the Hero and The Double.
+Rank was born Otto Rosenfeld in 1884 to an Austrian-Jewish artisan family in Vienna.
+He impressed Freud in 1905 with a study of the artist (published in 1907), which led to Rank's appointment as secretary of the Vienna Psychoanalytic Society and the movement's first salaried post.
+Encouraged by Freud, Rank earned a doctorate in literature from the University of Vienna in 1912, and published his thesis (on the Lohengrin saga) as the first Freudian dissertation issued as a book.
+He joined Freud's "Secret Committee" to defend psychoanalysis, served as managing director of the movement's publishing house, and helped edit Internationale Zeitschrift für Psychoanalyse and Imago.
+A prolific writer and polymath, Rank extended psychoanalytic interpretation to legend, myth, and art, culminating in works such as The Myth of the Birth of the Hero and The Double.

 Career

 The Trauma of Birth and break with Freud

-Rank published Das Trauma der Geburt in 1924, arguing that the shock of separation at birth shapes art, myth, religion, and therapy before the Oedipus complex forms.
-The book proposed a pre-Oedipal stage and challenged Freud's view that the Oedipus complex is the nucleus of neurosis and culture.
-Freud maintained that libido organized emotion and likened analytic work to "the draining of the Zuyder Zee," whereas Rank centered change on the relational experience of separation anxiety.
-In a 1930 self-analysis Rank observed that the "pre-Oedipal super-ego" had been emphasized by Melanie Klein without crediting his priority.
+Rank published Das Trauma der Geburt in 1924, arguing that the emotional trauma of separation at birth is stored preverbally as a bodily memory and unconsciously shapes art, myth, religion, and philosophy.
+This primal trauma, argued Rank, is re-experienced during the separation phase of therapy.
+Shocking Freud, Rank's book proposed a pre-Oedipal stage, at the core of which was the powerful mother, challenging Freud's view that the Oedipus complex, at the core of which was the powerful father, is the nucleus of neurosis, religion and culture.

+Freud maintained that emotion is an expression of libido and likened analytic work to "the draining of the Zuyder Zee," whereas Rank asserted that Freud had confused sexuality and emotions.

+In Das Trauma der Geburt Rank was the first to see the powerful mother as the primal source of the super-ego, a role that Freud had reserved for the powerful father.
+In a 1930 self-analysis of his writings, Rank observed that the "pre-Oedipal super-ego" had been emphasized by Melanie Klein without crediting his priority.